sandman72/Micropython_Demoboard/README.md

 I have provided extensive documentation about the build process, how to program with MicroPython and included a lot of examples.
 You can find the documentation in the Docs directory:

-English <a href="./Docs/MicroPython_Demoboard_V1.1_EN.pdf"> MicroPython Demoboard EN Doc (pdf) </a>
+English <a href="./Docs/MicroPython_Demoboard_V1.1_EN.pdf"> MicroPython Demo Board EN Doc (pdf) </a>

-German  <a href="./Docs/MicroPython_Demoboard_V1.1_DE.pdf"> MicroPython Demoboard DE Doc (pdf) </a>
+German  <a href="./Docs/MicroPython_Demoboard_V1.1_DE.pdf"> MicroPython Demo Board DE Doc (pdf) </a>

 ### Hardware:
-The demoboard works with a Raspberry Pi Pico WH plugged into the pinheaders and connects it to various sensors, buttons, LEDs and an OLED display.
+The Demo Board works with a Raspberry Pi Pico WH plugged into the pinheaders and connects it to various sensors, buttons, LEDs and an OLED display.

 Gerber files to get your own boards produced can be found under the releases tab on the right and in the hardware directory.